Can I use Sublimation Ink on Heat Transfer Paper? Unraveling the Mystery

 Why Sublimation Ink Isn’t Compatible with Heat Transfer Paper

-- Chemical Composition: Sublimation ink has a unique chemical composition that allows it to turn into a gas when heated.
-This property is essential for the sublimation process but is not compatible with heat transfer paper.
+• Chemical Composition: Sublimation inks have a unique chemical composition that allows it to turn into a gas when heated.
+This property is essential for the sublimation process but is not compatible with heat transfer papers.

 Choosing the Right Printing Method for Your Project